Introduction to Social Work

 Social Work with Adults

-This module will help you to understand and critically examine the role of the social worker in Adult social work.
-You will develop knowledge and understanding of social work theory, models and interventions applicable to Adult social work.
+This module will help you understand and critically examine the role of the social worker in Adult social work.
+You will develop your knowledge of policy and legislation relevant to Adult social work and develop knowledge and understanding of social work theory, models and interventions applicable to Adult social work.

 Social Work with Children and Families

-This module will critically examine the role of the social worker in children and family social work.
-It will help you to develop knowledge and understanding of social work theory, models and interventions applicable to children and family social work.
+This module will help you understand and critically examine the role of the social worker in children and families social work.
+You will develop your knowledge of policy and legislation relevant to child and family social work and develop knowledge and understanding of social work theory, models and interventions applicable to child and family social work.

 In your final year you will undertake a 100 day placement in an audited social work setting, which will provide you with the opportunities to demonstrate through practice the knowledge, skills and values set out in The Professional Capabilities Framework (Qualifying Social Worker Level Capabilities) and the HCPC Standards of Proficiency for Social Work.